 Advance Equity in Agriculture

-While we know people of color are significantly underrepresented among our farmers, we do not have good data to see who is receiving state grants for agriculture.
-The state has an obligation to act to address inequities.
-My bill establishes a Commission on Agricultural Equity to develop recommendations for supporting racially equitable investments, policies, and practices to promote equity in agriculture in the commonwealth.
+The state has an obligation to set agricultural policy that ensures that all Massachusetts residents have equal opportunity to farm.
+We know people of color are significantly underrepresented among Commonwealth farmers, but we do not have the data, understanding, or plans needed to promote increased diversity and opportunity.
+My bill establishes a Commission on Agricultural Equity to develop recommendations for supporting investments, policies, and practices that promote racial equity in agriculture in the Commonwealth.

 Allow Gender-Neutral Bathrooms

 Sex-segregated restroom facilities fail to accommodate the needs of every person, posing special difficulty to transgender and gender nonconforming students.
 Research shows that nearly two-thirds of transgender students avoid school bathrooms because they feel unsafe or uncomfortable.
 My bill directs changes to the state building code to allow gender-neutral bathrooms in renovations or new construction.

 The high-stakes MCAS test required for graduation in Massachusetts offers little benefit for students, instead laying bare and perpetuating inequities in our education system.
 Teaching to the test narrows curriculum and hinders students from developing advanced thinking and problem-solving skills.
 My bill directs the Department of Elementary and Secondary Education to permit students to demonstrate the competency required to graduate high school without passing a standardized test like the MCAS.
 The bill also sets up a process to identify and work with schools needing comprehensive support and improvement and allows schools to work with their local community to develop an improvement plan.

 » Thrive Act (SD.2902) Fact Sheet from the Massachusetts Teachers Association